Foster Kids Camp

 It provides life-changing moments where kids can just be kids.

-Shows a picture of family life for those who haven't experienced it.
+It shows a picture of family life for those who haven't experienced it.

 Replaces missing elements in a foster child's life such as attention, affirmation, happiness, and emotional connectedness.